tiffylikecat/prismlauncherThemes/README.md

 </p>

 <p align="center">
-This repository exist for what i want my minecraft launchers to look like.<br> Fell free to use the themes that i have been using in this repository.<br>Make <b>YOUR</b> minecraft launcher Look!<br>
+This repository exist for what i want my minecraft launchers to look like.<br> Fell free to use the themes that i have been using in this repository.<br>
-A true design, is a cute design!
 </p>

 <p align="center">